-Teach them to examine other cars on the road, noticing things like swerving, speeding and drivers who are texting or talking on their phone.
+Teach them to examine other cars on the road, noticing things like swerving, speeding, and drivers who are texting or talking on their phone.
 Share with them what to do when they notice these things that could become a problem.
-Tips like slowing down and giving a swerving driver more room is one such tip.
+Tips for slowing down and giving a swerving driver more room is one such tip.

 Invest in a Safe Car:

 It has been said the best defense is a good offense.
 Although this phrase is oftentimes used in reference to sports, it can be applied to driving as well.
 Get your teen a safe car, with features such as blind spot monitoring.
 Research cars to learn which have scored the best in terms of safety scores, and choose one of the safer models for your teen to drive.
 This will mean your child has a great defense around them in the event of an accident.